moniafavaro/journi/README.md

 * At the beginning we had a little trouble with the map API, and at the end with the followers/following, but everything worked just fine.
 * The comments section didn't have much styling, but we managed to make it look better.

 ## Wins

 * The biggest win was to make the map API work with the pinpoints.
 * The search bar where the user can search for places in the globe as well as other accounts.
 * Follower/Following working perfectly well.
 * Comments displaying nicely.
+* The final product had many functions and worked very well, but we had prepared our backend to accept other forms of requests which we did not end up having enough time to incorporate but this did not stop us from going past our MVP and creating a working, functional social media platform.
+* In general we work well as a group, with many ideas and always considering the other opinions.

 ## Future Enhancements